Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 ## What You Will Learn

-Rather than simply providing reference material about good coding practices, the book follows by example on how to write an actual software package to address a real research question.
+Rather than simply providing reference material about good coding practices, the course follows by example on how to write an actual software package to address a real research question.
 The data analysis task that we focus on relates to a fascinating result in the field of quantitative linguistics.
 Namely, **Zipf's Law**, which states that the second most common word in a body of text appears half as often as the most common, the third most common appears a third as often, and so on.
 To test whether Zipf's Law holds for a collection of classic novels that are freely available from **Project Gutenberg**, we write a software package that counts and analyzes the word frequency distribution in any arbitrary body of text.